 “All men by nature desire knowledge.“

-There’s one quote, however, that we never see: it’s a claim that changed the timeline of Deaf history, a myth that became accepted for centuries without challenge, and a reason for the discrimination (and even genocide) of many deaf and mute people in ancient times.
+There’s one quote, however, that you’ll never see.
+It’s a claim that changed the timeline of Deaf history, a myth that became accepted for centuries without challenge, and a reason for the discrimination (and even genocide) of many Deaf and mute people in ancient times.

-This wasn’t just a quote, this was a narrative that perpetuated the lie that if you were deaf, you were hopeless.
+This wasn’t just a quote; it was a narrative that perpetuated the lie that if you were Deaf, you were hopeless.
 This is one of the greatest philosophers of all time, someone who argued passionately about the pursuits of education and excellence for everyone.
-Everyone, except the deaf.
+Everyone, except the Deaf.

-A Greek doctor, Galen, backed Aristotle’s claims, suggesting that since speech and hearing happened in the same area of the brain, that if one was deaf, he or she would also be mute, and vice versa.
+A Greek doctor, Galen, backed Aristotle’s claims, suggesting that since speech and hearing happened in the same area of the brain, if one was Deaf, he or she would also be mute, and vice versa.

-The non-existence of deaf institutions made it harder for deaf people to defend themselves: they had no sign languages, no deaf schools, and no deaf communities.
-Most citizens of Greece therefore believed that the deaf were “burdens to society,” and better off dead.
+The non-existence of Deaf institutions made it harder for Deaf people to defend themselves.
+They had no sign languages, no Deaf schools, and no Deaf communities.
+Most citizens of Greece believed that the Deaf were “burdens to society,” and better off dead.

-In many ways, deaf people have proven historians, philosophers, and even doubters today, wrong about their ability to reason and coexist with hearing people.
+In many ways, Deaf people have proven historians and philosophers wrong about their ability to reason and coexist with hearing people.
 They don’t burden society; they benefit society.

-They’ve shown that if given the tools to compensate for their lack of hearing – such as sign language, spoken language, and technological advancements that enable two-way communication – they too can equally survive and flourish just like the rest of us.
+They’ve shown that if given the tools to compensate for their lack of hearing – such as sign language – they too can equally survive and flourish just like the rest of us.

 3) Deaf People Can’t Become Educated

-In England, Gallaudet studied oral communication taught to the deaf but wasn’t happy with the results.
-He then studied sign language and visual teaching from the director of the French Institute for the Deaf and his teaching assistants in Paris.
+In England, Gallaudet studied oral communication taught to the Deaf but wasn’t happy with the results.
+He then studied sign language and visual teaching from the director of the French Institute for the Deaf in Paris.

-Gallaudet felt this method was the best and most natural way for deaf people to communicate and comprehend.
+Gallaudet felt this method was the best and most natural way for Deaf people to communicate and comprehend.
 But before he could finish mastering sign language, he ran out of money and had to return to the US.
-He recruited one of the teaching assistants, Laurent Clerc, to join him in starting a sign language school in America.
+He recruited a teaching assistant, Laurent Clerc, to join him in starting a sign language school in America.

 In New England in 1817, with money from investors and the government, Gallaudet and Clerc founded the American School for the Deaf.
 Clerc mostly taught French Sign Language, but as the school attracted more students from all over America, unique home-signs were added in.
 The fusion became known as American Sign Language.

-The creation of ASL made the education of the deaf in America easier and more effective.
-Today, there are dozens of residential and day schools for deaf students, and deaf universities such as Gallaudet University.
+The creation of ASL made the education of the Deaf in America easier and much more effective.
+Today, there are dozens of residential and day schools for Deaf students, and Deaf universities such as Gallaudet University.

-At Gallaudet University, deaf students have access to internships, and can choose from over 40 bachelor degrees, plus a number of master’s, doctorate, and specialist degrees.
-They also have the opportunity to connect with other deaf students who come from over 25 countries around the world to attend.
+At Gallaudet University, Deaf students have access to internships and can choose from an array of bachelor’s, master’s, doctorate, and specialist degrees.
+They also have the opportunity to connect with other Deaf students who come from over 25 countries to attend.